-- 8.1 The Consumer Price Index (CPI) basket weights are expenditures derived primarily from the Survey of Household Spending (SHS) for a given reference year.
-89 The basket weights are actually hybrid expenditures, meaning that the prices and quantities of the expenditures come from different periods.
-Hybrid expenditure weights are essential to the fixed- basket concept of the CPI.
-90 - 8.2 Generally speaking, the SHS is designed to provide information on spending by private households that is detailed enough for, and consistent with the CPI scope and definitions.
-The CPI weights are constructed from aggregate household expenditures.
-This type of weighting, known as pulse-to-transform-left-state- - 8.3 For the most part the SHS is used to derive the weights for the elementary aggregates by concording the SHS estimates to the product and geographical classifications of the CPI.
-However, the SHS sometimes does not provide sufficient detail and thus basket weights are in some instances constructed from alternative sources. - 8.4 The basket weights for the Replacement cost and Mortgage interest cost elementary indices are two examples in which supplementary data are required to construct the weight.
-92 Additionally, alternative data sources which include other Statistics Canada surveys, administrative data and scanner data from retailers are used to break down aggregate expenditures further for product classes in which the SHS does not provide sufficient detail. - 8.5 Supplementary data are also used to confront specific SHS expenditure estimates which may be suspected of bias.
-For example, expenditures for alcohol and tobacco are often thought to be under-reported in household expenditure surveys, as the survey estimates are typically lower than reported in retail sales and government excise tax revenue data.
-93 - 8.6 At the time of a basket update, Statistics Canada also uses the Bortkiewicz-Szulc decomposition to evaluate expenditures used as basket weights.
-94 This method compares relative changes in quantities with the corresponding relative changes in prices in order to assess the reliability of the expenditure weights. - 8.7 Assessing the quality of expenditure data also helps Statistics Canada determine the number of basic classes in the CPI (that is, the levels in the product and geographical classifications at which the quantity weights are fixed for the duration of a basket).
-95 - 8.8 Basic classes are determined based on the availability and quality of the consumer expenditure data as well as the stability of the distribution of spending within elementary aggregates.
-For example, if the distribution of consumer spending within a given elementary aggregate changes frequently, then it is may be advantageous to allow the quantities in the expenditure weight to be updated when new information on consumer spending is available.
-In such a case Statistics Canada will designate the basic class to be the one above the elementary aggregates where quantities may be updated during the life of the basket. - 8.9 The practice of changing the quantities below the basic class level between basket updates provides benefits in that it allows for new information on consumer spending to be incorporated into the CPI in a timely manner.
+- 8.1 The Consumer Price Index (CPI) basket weights are expenditures derived primarily from the Survey of Household Spending (SHS) or from the national/provincial Household Final Consumption Expenditure (HFCE) series for a given reference year.
+The basket weights are actually hybrid expenditures, meaning that the prices and quantities of the expenditures come from different periods.
+Hybrid expenditure weights are essential to the fixed basket concept of the CPI. - 8.2 The CPI weights are constructed from aggregate household expenditures.
+This type of weighting, known as plutocratic, implies that each household contributes to the total weight of an elementary aggregate proportionally to their respective spending. - 8.3 The HFCE data is used to derive the basket weights for higher level commodity classes, and SHS data used to derive the proportions for the elementary aggregates by mapping the HFCE and SHS estimates to the product and geographical classifications of the CPI.
+However, the SHS sometimes does not provide sufficient detail and thus basket weights are in some instances constructed from alternative sources. - 8.4 The basket weights for the homeowners' replacement cost and mortgage interest cost elementary indices are two examples for which supplementary data are required to construct the weight.
+Additionally, alternative data sources which include other Statistics Canada surveys, administrative data, and scanner data received from retailers are used to break down aggregate expenditures further for product classes in which the SHS does not provide sufficient detail. - 8.5 Supplementary data are also used to confront specific HFCE or SHS expenditure estimates which may be suspected of bias.
+For example, expenditures for alcohol and tobacco are often thought to be under-reported in household expenditure surveys, as the survey estimates are typically lower than reported in retail sales and government excise tax revenue data. - 8.6 At the time of a basket update, Statistics Canada also uses the Bortkiewicz-Szulc decomposition to evaluate expenditures used as basket weights.
+This method compares relative changes in quantities with the corresponding relative changes in prices in order to assess the reliability of the expenditure weights. - 8.7 Assessing the quality of expenditure data also helps Statistics Canada determine the number of basic classes in the CPI (that is, the levels in the product and geographical classifications at which the quantity weights are fixed for the duration of a basket). - 8.8 Basic classes are determined based on the availability and quality of the consumer expenditure data as well as the stability of the distribution of spending within elementary aggregates.
+For example, if the distribution of consumer spending within a given elementary aggregate changes frequently, then it may be advantageous to allow the quantities in the expenditure weight to be updated when new information on consumer spending is available.
+In such a case Statistics Canada will designate the basic class to be the one above the elementary aggregates where quantities may be updated during the life of the basket.